 Are any of the files being shared with someone's personal account?

-Go to Investigate and then Accounts, and check the following:
+Go to Investigate and then Users and accounts, and check the following items:

 Do you want to know which users have a specific role?

 Was someone fired but they still have access to an app and can use that access to steal information?

 Do you want to revoke a user's permission to a specific app or require a specific user to use multi-factor authentication?